 Every Formula 1 Grand Prix event is like a Super Bowl, All-Star Game, and championship party rolled into one.
 If that doesn’t sound exciting enough, you merely need to remember there are 20 of them each year, scattered across some of the most vibrant and affluent cities in the world.
-From Monaco to Abu Dhabi, you won’t want to miss even a tenth of a second when it comes to engine roars and tire squeals.
+From Australia to Abu Dhabi, you won’t want to miss even a tenth of a second when it comes to engine roars and tire squeals.

 International streaming options

 Those of you living in the United Kingdom have two good options for streaming.
 The first is Britain’s live television broadcast.
 Channel 4’s C4F1 will show 10 live races, including the Monaco Grand Prix.
 The remainder of the races will be shown in delayed highlights.
 Although Channel 4’s race coverage is rather limited in comparison to some of the other offerings on our list, you can pick up a free-to-air (FTA) broadcast if you have the proper receiver equipment, making it one of the most affordable ways to catch F1 coverage.